Use the link above to nominate (or self-nominate) a group or individual for:

 Alumni Association's Community Service Award (Individual only)

 SUNY Cortland students, faculty and staff, and Cortland community members are all eligible for these non-monetary awards.
 The deadline to make nominations is Monday March 5.
-The Leadership in Civic Engagement Awards reception will be held on Thursday, April 26 in the Jacobus Lounge
+The Leadership in Civic Engagement Awards reception will be held on Thursday, April 26 at 4:30 in Jacobus Lounge of Brockway Hall.

 SUNY Cortland President Erik Bitterbaum and Cortland Mayor Brian Tobin echoed this sentiment in speeches to the audience of 75 people, commending the value of the volunteers’ work to the college and the local community.

 Twenty SUNY Cortland students, five community members, one community group, and four faculty/staff members received Leadership in Civic Engagement Awards.
 Also awarded were six community service scholarships, the Donald M. Wilcox award, and the Cortland Area Chapter of the Alumni Association’s Community Service Award.